Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Methodology

-{\bf Crystal Graph Construction.} To enable networks to handle such infinite crystal structures $(\mathbf{A}, \mathbf{F}, \mathbf{H})$, it is typically necessary to employ graph construction methods that represent the interactions between infinite crystal structures and atoms using finite graph data.
-Here, we use the crystal graph construction from \citet{yancomplete,yanspace} to describe the structure and relationships within crystals.
-A detailed explanation of the crystal graph construction can be found in Appendix \ref{ecomformer}.
-Upon construction, the edge features are denoted as $e_{ij}$, while the node features, representing atomic properties, are denoted as $\boldsymbol{a}_{i}$.
+To enable neural networks to effectively process infinite crystal structures $(\mathbf{A}, \mathbf{F}, \mathbf{H})$, it is necessary to employ crystal graph construction and node and edge feature embedding techniques that represent atomic interactions within a finite graph representation.
+In this work, we adopt the crystal graph construction approach introduced by \citet{yancomplete, yanspace}, where atoms are represented as nodes and interatomic interactions as edges.
+The node and edge features are subsequently embedded into vector representations $\boldsymbol{f}_{i}$ and $\boldsymbol{f}_{ij}^e$ to capture atomic and geometric information.
+A detailed description of the crystal graph construction procedure and the feature embedding scheme is provided in Appendix~\ref{ecomformer}.